TedHusted/awake/awake.md/awake.md

 “You remember mi esposa, Tessa.”
 Elena gestures toward her companion.

 Tessa’s dark skin complements Elena’s warm brown complexion.
-They are wearing demure evening gowns, which match without being “matchy”.
+They each wear demure evening gowns, which match without being “matchy”.
 Elena’s heels are two inches taller than Tessa’s, bringing their height closer together.
 Helen’s blonde hair, blue eyes, and immaculate white gown contrasts beautifully with the well-dressed couple.
 The hair styles of all three woman are coiffured with careful elegance.

 “Of course, I do, “ says Helen, smiling brightly at Tessa and then continuing.
 “I’m so glad the club could help you, Elena.
 We appreciate your company’s on-going generosity.”